 About ovarian, fallopian tube, and peritoneal cancers

 In general, the term “ovarian cancer” is often used to describe cancers that begin in the cells in the ovary, fallopian tube, or peritoneum.
 The cancers are closely related and are generally treated the same way.

 In this guide, this group of cancers is referred to as “ovarian/fallopian tube cancer” because peritoneal cancer is relatively rare.
 When the term “ovarian cancer” is used, it includes both fallopian tube and peritoneal cancers, because it may be unclear where the cancer started.

 These types of cancer begin when healthy cells in these areas change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 An ovarian cyst is an abnormal growth of tissue that forms on the surface of the ovary.
 It can occur during a woman’s normal menstrual cycle and usually goes away without treatment.
 Simple ovarian cysts are not cancerous.

 Because the surfaces of the ovaries, the lining of the fallopian tubes, and the covering cells of the peritoneum are made up of the same types of cells, most of these diseases look alike under a microscope.
-Peritoneal cancer can still develop after ovaries and fallopian tubes have been removed.
-Just as with ovarian cancer, some peritoneal cancers may begin in the fallopian tube and spread from the end of the fallopian tubes into the peritoneal cavity.
+Peritoneal cancer can rarely develop after ovaries and fallopian tubes have been removed.
+Just as with ovarian cancer, some peritoneal cancers may begin in the fallopian tubes and spread from the end of the fallopian tube into the peritoneal cavity.